AndrzejukPawel/zadania-selleo/storage/readme.md

 Storage API
 ===
+It is a solution for task described in storage.md<br>
 Allows to perform basic operations on directories and files in the directory specified in the `.env` file

 Setup and Running